 - SIMPLE 401(k): The contribution limit for SIMPLE retirement plan accounts is $15,500 in 2022.
 The catch-up contribution amount is $3,500.
 So the total you can contribute is $19,000 in 2023 if you are older than 50.

 Regardless of what plan you’re investing in, you don’t have to wait until your 50th birthday to make catch-up contributions.
-You can begin doing so the year you turn 50.
+You can begin doing so at any point during the calendar year you turn 50.

 The Benefits of Catch-Up Contributions

 As you can see, the catch-up contribution limit is quite generous across different plan types.
 You can use our 401(k) calculator to see how much you can expect to gain by taking advantage of catch-up contributions.

 But by taking the full catch-up contribution, it would grow to $27,820.
 If you do nothing more and let your money grow (at 7%) until you turn 66, you’re looking at a balance of more than $82,000.

 In addition, you stand to gain even more if your company offers some type of employer match on your contributions.
 As noted above, the most you can contribute to your 401(k) if you’re at least 50 years old is $30,000 in 2023.
 The IRS calls this money that you put into the account “elective deferrals.”
 They are separate from any employer match your company may offer.
 So in 2023, the total amount of tax-deferred contributions that can be made to your 401(k) plus all other defined contribution (DC) plans from all sources including your employer is $66,000 or $73,500 if you’re age 50 or older.